-For PSI lines, circuits, and modules, you can use network management commands to affect the frequency with which counters are logged and then automatically zeroed.
+For lines, circuits, and modules, you can use network management commands to modify the frequency with which counters are logged and then automatically zeroed.
 To set a timer whose expiration automatically causes counters to be logged on the logging component and then to be zeroed, use the COUNTER TIMER parameter with an NCP/VNP SET CIRCUIT, SET LINE, or SET MODULE command (see the DECnet-RSX Guide to Network Management Utilities for command descriptions).
 For example, causes a line counter logging event to take place every 600 seconds for line KMX-0-0.
 To clear this parameter, use the following NCP command:

-NCP> SET LINE KMX-0-0 COUNTER TIMER 600 <RET>
+NCP> SET LINE KMX-0-0 COUNTER TIMER 600 RET

-NCP> CLEAR LINE KMX-O-O COUNTER TIMER <RET>
+NCP> CLEAR LINE KMX-0-0 COUNTER TIMER RET